Jahia/.github/profile/README.md

 ## Main projects

-Our platform is mostly composed of open-source software, and in our organization's repositories you will find all our publicly available the source code
+Our platform is mostly composed of open-source software, and in our repositories you will find our publicly available source code

 <details>